Help Young Employees Realize the Benefits of Dental Benefits

 What mistakes do young workers make when it comes to their health care and more specifically their oral health care?

-JF: They sometimes assume no news is good news, and if they just brush and floss and aren’t experiencing any pain, then it’s ok to skip on cleanings and preventive dental visits.
+JF: They sometimes assume no news is good news, and if they just brush and floss and aren’t experiencing any pain, then it’s ok to skip cleanings and preventive dental visits.
 An ounce of prevention is still worth a pound of cure.
 Sometimes younger employees forget about how much sugar sneaks into their food and drinks, so we keep toothbrushes and toothpaste in our restrooms so employees can do a lunchtime refresh!

 HM: As with most of us in our younger years, we see ourselves as impervious.
 The health issues of our senior counterparts seem such a long way off from ever becoming reality.
 Young folks may not have the knowledge, experience or understanding that good health starts early on in the way of prevention.
 That’s why it’s important to take measures to ensure the good health they enjoy now in their youth will be preserved into their later years.